 - The drive is approximately 100 meters long.
 It is also gravelled.

-- Please note that the outside of the mill is lit all night and the drive is lit until midnight but a torch would still be useful.
+- Please note that the outside of the mill is lit until midnight but a torch would still be useful.

 - Guests can drive right up to the porch at the entrance of the mill.
 Passengers can disembark there and luggage can be dropped off.
 Most guests park in the car park at the top of the drive but disabled parking in the smaller car park can be arranged on request.

 There is a porch at the entrance to the mill.
 The gravel goes right up to the threshold.
-The porch is 4 meters long and 190 cms wide, with a bench seat and console table along one side and book shelves on the other.
+The porch is 4 meters long and 190 cms wide, with book shelves along the one side.
 There is slip resistant vinyl flooring in a brown tiling pattern.
-It is lit at night.

 Main Entrance & Communal Areas